Daily readings

 Friday, May 1, 2026

 Saint Joseph the Worker.
 Eastertide.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationSaint Joseph the Worker